metacpan/metacpan-cpan-extracted/distros/C/CGI-Lingua/README.md

 Gives a human readable rendition of what language the user asked for whether or not it is supported.

+Returns the sublanguage (if appropriate) in parentheses, e.g. "English (United Kingdom)"

 ## country

 Returns the two character country code of the remote end in lower case.